aarongustafson/pwa-widgets/README.md

 * `data` - the `URL` where the data for the widget can be found; if the format is unsupported, the widget would not be offered.
 * `type` - the MIME type of the data feed for the widget; if unsupported, the widget would not be offered.
-* `template` - the template the developer would like the Widget Host to use; if unsupported, the host may offer an analogous widget experience (determined using the `type` value) or the widget would not be offered.
+* `template` - the template the developer would like the <a href="#dfn-widget-host">Widget Host</a> to use; if unsupported, the host may offer an analogous widget experience (determined using the `type` value) or the widget would not be offered.

+A developer MAY define the following display-related properties:

+* `icons` - an array of alternative icons to use in the context of this Widget; if undefined, the Widget icon will be the chosen icon from [the Manifest’s `icons` array](https://w3c.github.io/manifest/#icons-member).
+* `backgrounds` - an array of alternative background images (as [`ImageResource` objects](https://www.w3.org/TR/image-resource/)) that could be used in the template (if the <a href="#dfn-widget-host">Widget Host</a> and template support background images).

+A Manifest’s [`theme_color`](https://w3c.github.io/manifest/#theme_color-member) and [`background_color`](https://w3c.github.io/manifest/#background_color-member), if defined, may also be provided alongside this data.

+A developer MAY define the following UI-related properties:

+* `actions` - An array of [`WidgetAction` objects](#Defining-a-WidgetAction) that will be exposed to users (if the template supports them) and trigger an event within the origin’s Service Worker.
+* `settings` - A array of [`WidgetSetting` objects](#Defining-a-WidgetSetting) that enable multiple instances of the same widget to be configured differently within a <a href="#dfn-widget-host">Widget Host</a> (e.g., a weather widget that displays a single locale could be installed multiple times, targeting different cities).

-A developer MAY define the following:
+A developer MAY define the following informational properties as a means of decoupling widget-specific business logic from their Service Worker code:

-* `auth` - boolean as to whether or not the Widget requires auth.
+* `auth` - Boolean as to whether or not the Widget requires auth.
 False if not included.
-* `update` - the frequency (in seconds) a developer requests that the widget be updated; the actual update schedule will be at the discretion of the Widget Host, but will use the Service Worker’s Periodic Sync infrastructure.
-Effectively, this is a declarative way of defining a Periodic Sync event that makes a Request to the `data` URL and pushes it to the widget.
-When the widget is installed, the Periodic Sync would be created; when it is uninstalled, the event would be removed.
+* `update` - the frequency (in seconds) a developer wishes for the widget to be updated; for use in registering a Periodic Sync.
+The actual update schedule will use the Service Worker’s Periodic Sync infrastructure.
-* `icons` - an array of alternative icons to use in the context of this Widget; if undefined, the Widget icon will be the chosen icon from [the Manifest’s `icons` array](https://w3c.github.io/manifest/#icons-member).
-* `backgrounds` - an array of alternative background images (as [`ImageResource` objects](https://www.w3.org/TR/image-resource/)) that could be used in the template (if the Widget Host and template support background images).
-* `actions` - An array of [`WidgetAction` objects](#Defining-a-WidgetAction) that trigger an event within the origin’s Service Worker
-* `settings` - A array of [`WidgetSetting` objects](#Defining-a-WidgetSetting) that enable multiple instances of the same widget to be configured differently (e.g., a weather widget that displays a single locale could be installed multiple times, targeting different cities).

-A Widget Host’s templates may also, at their discretion, make use of a Manifest’s [`theme_color`](https://w3c.github.io/manifest/#theme_color-member) and [`background_color`](https://w3c.github.io/manifest/#background_color-member), if they are defined.

 ### Defining a `WidgetAction`